-Students' Subject Results should be reported as integers on a scale of 1 to 60, with the suppression of a total mark of 0.
+Students' Subject Results should be reported as integers on a scale of 1 to 60.
 Each Subject Result should be calculated as the sum of a student's mark on the external assessment (in the range 0 to 30) and marks on the three assessment activities set and marked by teachers (each in the range 0 to 10).
 Teachers' assessments should not be statistically scaled against the external assessment.